Bridgett Melton ‘Tootsie’ Batiste

 Bridgett Melton Batiste, affectionately known as “Tootsie,” passed on Friday, Feb.
 19, 2021, at Greenwood Leflore Hospital.

 Private family services will be held Sunday at Great Southern Funeral Home in the W.A.
 Melton Chapel.
 The Rev. Willie R. Jones will officiate.
-The service will be livestreamed on Facebook beginning at 2 p.m.
+The service will be livestreamed on the Great Southern Funeral Home LLC Facebook page beginning at 2 p.m.

 Interment will follow in LCMC Memorial Cemetery in Carrollton.
 Visitation will be from 2 to 6 p.m.
 Saturday in the W.A.
 Melton Chapel.
 Please adhere to COVID-19 restrictions.